K7BNR Home

 Location: 48.3312, -116.6940, 6183′ [view on Google Earth]

-• Backup Repeaters: Long Mtn, Cocolalla – K7BNR *70cm OFF AIR* *2m OFF AIR* These repeaters are linked together.
+• Backup Repeaters: Long Mtn, Cocolalla – K7BNR *70cm ON AIR* *2m OFF AIR*

-145.230 MHz, minus offset, PL tone 100.0 Hz encode/decode
+145.230 MHz, minus offset, PL tone 100.0 Hz encode/decode (hope to be back online Spring ’26)

 444.075 MHz, plus offset, PL tone 118.8 Hz encode/decode